Preinstallation Checklist for the Virtual Server Agent on Windows

 - For vCloud, collect user credentials for a vCloud Director user with administrator privileges.

-- For each VMware vCenter, collect user credentials with appropriate permissions as described in Configuration of User Accounts for VMware.
+- For each VMware vCenter, collect user credentials with appropriate permissions.
+For more information, see Configuration of User Accounts for VMware.

-Before installing the Virtual Server Agent, review deployment options for your virtualization platform to understand how to optimize operations for your environment.
+Before installing the Virtual Server Agent, review the following deployment options for your virtualization platform to understand how to optimize operations for your environment.

 - Deployment - Virtual Server Agent for Amazon